ApayRus/keyboard-tutorial/tutorial/keyboard1.md

 You just write components in separate files in a code editor, and they work together as an app without extra steps.

-## Reserch on similar apps
+## Research on similar apps

 As a smart person (I hope I am), before coding such an app, I did a research to find something similar.
 And I didn’t find what I wanted.
 Most similar apps are:

-- screen keyboards — allows you to type text without phisycal keybord, by clicks/taps on the screen
+- screen keyboards — allows you to type text without physical keyboard, by clicks/taps on the screen
 - keyboard trainers — give predefined text to type, and then give you feedback — did you type right or wrong, and can stop process if you type wrong symbols

 Non of these shows/plays additional info about pressed letters (as I know).
 They are apps for using keyboard in a new way.